Lesmo

 Lesmo is a comune (municipality) in the Province of Monza and Brianza in the Italian region Lombardy, located about 25 km northeast of Milan.

+Geography

 Lesmo borders the following municipalities: Casatenovo, Triuggio, Correzzana, Camparada, Arcore, Macherio, Biassono.

+2 corners (currently numbered Turns 6 and 7) on the Monza Circuit are named after the town, and have been since the track first opened in 1922.